dalvikspx/spx_book_agent/DEVELOPER_GUIDE.md

 ---

-Ready to contribute?
-Fork the repo, make your changes, and submit a pull request!
-Let's make SPX6900 knowledge accessible worldwide! 🌍
+To contribute, fork the repository, make your changes, and submit a pull request.
+All contributions help make SPX6900 knowledge accessible worldwide.